Trail camera photo taken by Laila Bahaa-el-din / Panthera

 Image source (modified) CC BY_NC-SA 2.0

-African Golden Cats have been little studied but with ongoing deforestation and the bush meat trade in central Africa, this cat is likely increasingly threatened as it's habitat and prey species disappear.
+African Golden Cats have been little studied but with ongoing deforestation and the bush meat trade in central Africa, this cat is likely increasingly threatened as its habitat and prey species disappear.

-Key Facts about African Golden Cats
+Key Facts African Golden Cats

 ~ Fur lies forward on neck ~